Gilles Larrain: Work

 Larrain's first one-man painting show was held in New York City at the Southampton East Gallery on 72nd Street in 1966.
 In addition to photography, Larrain began to add additional visual art forms.
 His paintings explored the space of shapes, colours, and materials; his kinetic art explored the space of light and volumes through neons and inflatable structure, which he showcased at the fifth Biennale de Paris "Espaces dynamiques en constant mouvement" and won the Les Levine prize with Francois Dallegret for their common work, Tubalair, at the sixth Biennale in 1969.

 In 1968, The New York Post Daily Magazine featured an article about Larrain written by Nora Ephron.
 He also appeared at the Annual Avant Garde Festival of New York established by cellist and performance artist, Charlotte Moorman, and Korean American artist, Nam June Paik.
 Larrain began photographing full-time in 1969, which included commercial work for clients, such as Club Med, GTE, Lavazza, Knoll International, Joel Name Eyewear, American Ballet Theatre, Renault, as well as magazines, such as Esquire, Vogue, Oui, Rolling Stone, Time, New York and more.

-In 1973, Larrain published the highly successful and controversial book, Idols, which presented portraits of New York's most talented, outrageous, glamorous transvestites, and mostly gay personalities, who posed in his legendary SoHo studio.
+In 1973, Larrain published Idols, a photography book featuring portraits of New York City's drag performers, transgender individuals, gay personalities, and other figures involved with the city's underground art and nightlife scene.
+Many of these portraits were taken in his SoHo studio.
 Idols is an authentic compendium of 1970s Warhol-era New York style and attitude, featuring Holly Woodlawn, members of the San Francisco-based psychedelic drag queen performance troupe, the Cockettes, Taylor Meade, and John Noble.